-Welcome to El Paso Electric Solar PV Pilot Program
+Welcome to the El Paso Electric Solar PV Pilot Program

 The El Paso Solar Photovoltaic (PV) Pilot Program is designed to help El Paso electric customers meet a portion of their energy needs with solar electric systems.
 The Program offers financial incentives that help offset the initial cost of installing a solar energy system.
 By installing solar on your home or business, you can generate a portion of your own electricity and help the environment.

 El Paso Electric has committed $212,500 for residential and commercial solar incentives in 2015.
 All incentives are offered at $0.75/watt-dc.
 See the program guidebook for eligibility details and limits.

 How to Participate